A. N. Shamseer

-A. N. Shamseer (born 24 May 1977) is an Indian politician who has been the 24th Speaker of the Kerala Legislative Assembly since 2022.
-He represents Thalassery State Assembly Constituency since 2016.
+A. N. Shamseer (born 24 May 1977) is an Indian politician who served as the 24th Speaker of the Kerala Legislative Assembly from 2022 to 2026.
+He represented Thalassery State Assembly Constituency from 2016 to 2026.
 He was the CPI(M) nominee for Lok Sabha in the Vadakara Lok Sabha constituency in the 2014 Indian general election and is Kerala State Committee member of the Communist Party of India (Marxist) (CPI(M)).
 He was the former President of Kerala lobby of the Democratic Youth Federation of India (DYFI).

 Speaker of Kerala Legislative Assembly

 He was elected as the 24th Speaker of Kerala Legislative Assembly on 12 September 2022 after defeating Anwar Sadath on a margin of 96-40.

 Early life and education

 A. N. Shamseer was born to Usman and Smt.
 A. N. Sareena in Kodiyeri, Thalassery, Kannur.